 The Ladies In White Face Persecution In Cuba

 The Ladies in White is a group of Catholic women in Cuba that are peacefully resisting the Castro Regime.
 They are demanding justice for their imprisoned loved ones.
 They are demanding justice for their imprisoned loved ones.
 Laura Pollán founded the Ladies in White after the Black Spring to protest the regime’s unlawful detainment of their family members.
-In 2003, the Castro Regime arrested seventy-five journalists that reported the atrocities committed by the government, this is known as the Black Spring.
+In 2003, the Castro Regime arrested seventy-five journalists that reported the atrocities committed by the government.
 The Ladies in White are the daughters, wives, and mothers of people wrongfully imprisoned in Cuba.

 In 2016, prior to President Obama’s visit to Cuba, the Castro Regime arrested 50 more Ladies in White on charges of collaborating with the West to bring down the regime.
 It is no coincidence that the arrest of the Ladies in White happened prior to the visit of President Obama.
 The Castro Regime swept its dirty laundry under the rug before the president’s visit.
 President Obama decided to normalize relations between the United States and Cuba while ignoring the suffering of the Cuban people.

 Last November, Raul Castro continued this brutal persecution of the Ladies in White by arresting another 38 members.
-The arrest of the Ladies in White was part of a 124-day sweep that performed by the brutal dictator to silence dissent throughout Cuba.
+The arrest of the Ladies in White was part of a 124-day sweep performed by the brutal dictator to silence dissent throughout Cuba.
 The Castro Regime is preventing them from attending Mass and other religious rites.
-At any moment, the Ladies in White can be massacred just like the passengers on the 13 De Marzo.
-The Castro Regime views them as traitors to the revolution and agents of the West.
+At any moment, the Cuban Government can massacre the Ladies in White just like the passengers on the 13 De Marzo.
+The Cuban Government views them as traitors to the revolution and agents of the West.
 The Ladies in White are the latest in a long series of persecutions that the Castro Regime has undertaken in the name of Communism.